sidml/sidml.github.io/_posts/ml/2019-06-05-efficientnet-gradcam-comparison-to-other-models.md

 # Conclusion

-As we can see from the above CAM vizualization, the highlighted areas are very specific for EB0 and EB3.
+As we can see from the above CAM visualization, the highlighted areas are very specific for EB0 and EB3.
 The highlighted portions for alexnet are all over the place and don't make intuitive sense.
-Densenet 121 and Resnet 152 perform far better but still the size of highighted area is large.
+Densenet 121 and Resnet 152 perform far better but still the size of highlighted area is large.
 Surprisingly the performance of EB0 seems to be better than EB3 !
 The pretrained model weights for EB7 haven't been release yet.
 I can't wait to see how it performs.

 I think, the ability of EB0 and EB3 to quickly zoom in on the most relevant features in the image, makes it suitable for object tracking and detection problems.
 I am sure we will be seeing some amazing results in the coming months.